dergigi/dergigi.github.io/bitcoin/lessons/ch4-04-audio.md

 ### Audio version

 - 🎧 [Chapter I][ch1-audio], [Chapter II][ch2-audio], and [Chapter
   III][ch3-audio] are available as an audio version thanks to [Guy Swann] from [The Cryptoconomy][cryptoconomy] podcast.

 ### Author commentary

-Some folks were kind enough to [interview me][interviews], leading to the following recordings of thoughts, discussions, and commentary on 21 Lessons:
+Below are recordings of thoughts, discussions, and commentary on 21 Lessons, thanks to the fine folks who were kind enough to [interview me][interviews]:

   - **2019-06-21** - [21 Lessons, Chapter 3 (German)][turm10] on Bitcoin im Turm
   - **2019-06-21** - [21 Lessons, Chapter 2 (German)][turm9] on Bitcoin im Turm